Campbell's Soup Cans: Influence on artists

-In 2010, 17% of worldwide contemporary art auction revenues were for his work.
-He is said to have been an inspiration for Jeff Koons and Banksy.
-Koons carried Warhol's motif of art as commodity into the 21st century.
+Warhol is said to have been an inspiration for artists such as Jeff Koons and Banksy.
+Koons, in particular, extended Warhol's exploration of art as commodity into the 21st century.
 According to Irish Arts Review writer Riann Coulter, Neil Shawcross was influenced by Warhol's 1962 presentation of American culture with everyday food packaging in that year when Shawcross moved to Belfast.
 Shawcross eventually produced an exhibition entitled Letters to Andy after visiting the Andy Warhol Foundation.

-Richard Pettibone attended Otis Art Institute in Southern California in the early 1960s.
-He made his debut at the Ferus Gallery two years after Warhol.
-Pettibone made a career as an appropriation artist, and his version of Warhol's Campbell's Soup Cans were one of his often credited works.
-Louise Lawler also appropriated Campbell's Soup Cans for Soup (2022) for her Distorted for the Times series.
+Louise Lawler also appropriated Campbell's Soup Cans for Soup (2022) as part of her Distorted for the Times series.